cerebral/cerebral/docs/guides/ssr.md

 1. We create a sequence, which is just one action, that expects to receive a user as a prop.
 This user is then put into the state

 2. Before we start rendering our application we go and grab a user from the database.
-When this user is fetched we run the controller passing in the user, making it available on the props
+When this user is fetched we run the app passing in the user, making it available on the props

-3. When the execution is done we render the application by using the **Container** component which provides the controller to the components
+3. When the execution is done we render the application by using the **Container** component which provides the app to the components

 4. Now we can extract the script that contains the exact state changes made.
 The client will automatically pick up this script and produce the correct initial state of the application